About Us and McNair

 Edited and used with permission from University of Texas, Arlington’s McNair Scholars Program

 Ronald Erwin McNair was born October 21, 1950, in the small community of Lake City, South Carolina.
-He was a studious child who began school at the age of four and at the age of nine successfully challenged the “whites-only” borrowing privileges at the local library.
+A studious child, he began school at age 4 and at age 9 successfully challenged the “whites-only” borrowing privileges at the local library.
 Ronald’s mother (a teacher) and father encouraged him and his brother, Carl, to set high academic standards.

 McNair attended Carver High School where he played football and basketball, ran track and excelled at baseball.
-He also loved music and played both clarinet and saxophone.
-Valedictorian of his senior class, McNair applied to North Carolina Agricultural and Technical State University, where his brother was also admitted.
+He also played clarinet and saxophone.
+Valedictorian of his senior class, McNair applied to North Carolina Agricultural and Technical State University.
 Initially intending to major in music, McNair changed to physics after a counselor encouraged him to pursue a career in science.
-While a junior he was able to participate in a year-long exchange program with the Massachusetts Institute of Technology (MIT).
+As a junior he participated in a year-long exchange program with the Massachusetts Institute of Technology (MIT).
 After graduating magna cum laude from North Carolina A & T in 1971, he began his graduate studies at MIT on a Ford Foundation Fellowship.

-In 1976, McNair not only earned his Ph.D. in physics from MIT, but also married Cheryl Moore, whom he had earlier met at a church potluck supper.
-He then accepted a position with Hughes Research Laboratories in Malibu, California, a site for advanced laser research.
+In 1976, McNair earned his Ph.D. in physics from MIT and married Cheryl Moore.
+He then accepted a position with Hughes Research Laboratories in Malibu, Calif., a site for advanced laser research.
 While at Hughes, McNair decided to apply to the space program after receiving a recruiting brochure from NASA.
-In 1978 he learned that he was one of thirty-five individuals accepted for training as a mission specialist (astronaut).
+In 1978, he learned that he was one of 35 individuals accepted for training as a mission specialist (astronaut).

 In 1984, McNair served as a crew-member aboard the space shuttle Challenger, where he was responsible for operation of the remote manipulator arm.
-Two years later, he was one of seven members selected for the second Challenger flight, scheduled for January 28, 1986.
+Two years later, he was one of seven selected for the second Challenger flight, scheduled for January 28, 1986.
 One goal of this mission was to release a satellite to photograph Halley’s Comet.
-Shortly into the flight, 73 seconds after take-off, the Challenger disappeared amid flames and dense smoke.
-The flight had gone terribly wrong; the shuttle plummeted into the Atlantic Ocean and of the seven crew members, there were no survivors of this tragic event in U.S. space history.
+Just 73 seconds after take-off, the Challenger exploded and the shuttle plummeted into the Atlantic Ocean.
+There were no survivors.

-Dr. Ronald E. McNair lived a relatively brief, but active and meaningful life.
-He excelled as a student, a physicist, and an astronaut.
-He found satisfaction in his numerous interests and experienced the joys of family life with his wife and two children.
-Although only thirty-five at his death, he had already received considerable recognition, including various fellowships, several honorary doctorates, and numerous awards.
-His quest for excellence inspired the ambitious goals of the program created shortly after his death and that continues to honor his memory: the Ronald E. McNair Postbaccalaureate Achievement Program.
+Although only 35 at his death, Dr. McNair had received considerable recognition, including various fellowships, several honorary doctorates, and numerous awards.
+His quest for excellence inspired the ambitious goals of the program that honors his memory: the Ronald E. McNair Postbaccalaureate Achievement Program.